 Family-controlled Ferrero is one of world's biggest confectioners with a collection of international brands including Ferrero Rocher specialty chocolates, Nutella spread and Tic Tac mints.
 But its most important brand is Kinder, which encompasses a large number of different confectionery products, including Kinder Surprise and Kinder Joy toy eggs, Kinder Bueno chocolate bars and a variety of other treats, cakes and chilled desserts.
 Kinder is one of Italy's most international masterbrands with global sales in excess of €2bn.
 At home the group markets a substantial range of additional products including beverages, and it also has an extensive presence in Germany, traditionally its second-biggest market, but more recently overtaken by the US.
 For years, the group had stood apart from the rest of the global confectionery industry, but it has gradually been drawn into the increasing consolidation within the sector since 2010.
 It rebuffed a takeover early in that decade from Nestle and after that began to slowly but steadily expand its global footprint with a few carefully chosen acquisitions of its own, including boxed chocolate specialists Russell Stover and Thorntons and US sugar candy company Ferrara.
 Its most ambitious deal to-date was the purchase of Nestle USA's confectionery division in 2018 for $2.8bn, adding Butterfinger, Crunch, Baby Ruth, Wonka candy and others to the portfolio.
 That deal made Ferrero the #3 in US confectionery after Mars and Mondelez.
-It was followed soon afterwards by deals for Kelloggs' US cookie business Keebler, Danish biscuitmaker Kelsen and ICFC, a manufacturer of private label ice cream in Spain.
+It was followed soon afterwards by deals for Kelloggs' US cookie business Keebler, Danish biscuit maker Kelsen, Spanish private label ice cream manufacturer ICFC and the British biscuit makers Fox's and Burton's.
+The European biscuit businesses are not owned directly by Ferrero but by an affiliated holdings company in Belgium, CTH Invest.
 The group is owned and led by chairman Giovanni Ferrero, grandson of the company's founders, husband and wife Pietro and Piera Ferrero who opened a small bar and patisserie in Alba in Northern Italy in 1942.
-Lapo Civiletti was appointed as CEO in 2017.
+Lapo Civiletti was appointed as CEO of Ferrero Group in 2017.
 The privately owned business divulges little financial information, but reported revenues for the year ending Aug 2019 of €11.4bn.

 Capsule checked 25th August 2020